ml6team/fondant/docs/pipeline.md

 The component specifications include the location of the Docker image in a registry.

-The runtime configuration consists of the component's arguments and the definition of node pools and resources.
+The runtime configuration consists of the component's arguments and the definition of node pools, resources and custom partitioning specification.
 For example, if a component requires GPU for model inference, you can specify the necessary GPU resources in the runtime configuration.

 Here is an example of how to build a pipeline using Fondant:
 ```python